jaredkrinke/log/content/posts/programming-languages/100-languages-7.md

 * Base runtime includes a constant indicating the precision of floating points numbers!
 * Has a REPL, but I didn't use it
 * Built-in rational type!
+* My solution is horrible and didn't take advantage of any of Julia's nice features...